Imaginary Museum Projects

 1999

-of the International Institute of Social History, Amsterdam photography by Akiko Tobu (text Tjebbe van Tijen).
+of the International Institute of Social History, Amsterdam photography by Akiko Tobu (text Tjebbe van Tijen) (not anymore on-line I see 1/8/2015 tj.).

 tele-lecture